rohban-lab/Salehi_submitted_2020/README.md

 #### Testing

-If you trained the model
+If you trained the model yourself, you can use the following script to test your model:

 ### 2. Union model: ###